 The Hoge Veluwe is the largest privately-owned national park in the Netherlands and has about 40 kilometres of designated cycle paths.
 So, you can roam to your heart's content and discover all of the park’s different landscapes and plant and animal species, such as red deer, roe deer, wild boars and foxes.

 You won’t even have to bring your own bike for this trip, as the park itself has 1.800 White Bikes, which you can use, free of charge.
-You do, of course, have to pay admission to the park, but you can buy a ticket online for 11,30 euros.
+You do, of course, have to pay admission to the park, but you can buy a ticket online.
 There are even several custom bicycles available free of charge, such as wheelchair bicycles or ones which can be used with a wheelchair and tricycles for kids as well as adults.

 On some busy days, you might not be able to find a bike, but you can always bring your own with you.
 Cycling through this park is a great way to get back to nature and appreciate the plants and animals that we share this country with.

 If you are crazy about Dutch windmills and water mills, this cycling route is perfect for you.
 The Molenroute Noord-Leudal is about 42 kilometres long and takes you past six stunning picture-worthy mills and partly through the Leudal nature reserve.
 The route is in Limburg, close to Roermond.

 This cycling trip will take you through some charming Dutch villages too, like Buggenum and Roggel.
 The route is pretty easy to navigate, as you go from junction to junction.
 Just remember to set your GPS or pack a map before you head out.